 The 1st solution was a semi-empirical proof, which 83.8% of the sample, before the teaching of Euclidean Geometry, accepted it as a mathematical proof.
 After the teaching of geometry, 76.8% of the sample accepted it as a mathematical proof.
-From X^2 test it was found that there was a significant statistical difference before and after the teaching of Euclidean Geometry with $X^2(1) = 5.662$ and p = 0.017 < 0.05.
+From X2 test it was found that there was a significant statistical difference before and after the teaching of Euclidean Geometry with X2(1) = 5.662 and p = 0.017 < 0.05.
 The 2nd solution was an empirical proof, which 60.8% of the sample of students answered, before the teaching of Euclidean Geometry, that they accepted it as a mathematical proof, while after the teaching of geometry they did not accept it with a percentage of 69.3%.
-There was a statistically significant difference before and after the teaching of Euclidean Geometry with $X^2(1) = 66.126$ and p < 0.05.
-The 3rd solution was a formal mathematical proof for which 80.4% of the sample, before the teaching of Euclidean Geometry accepted it as a mathematical proof, while after the teaching of solution was a formal mathematical proof for which 80.4% of the sample, before the teaching of Euclidean Geometry the percentage of the sample that did not accept it as a mathematical proof, while after the teaching of geometry the percentage of the sample that $X^2(1) = 32.537$ and p < 0.05, showing their correct understanding of the concept of proof.
+There was a statistically significant difference before and after the teaching of Euclidean Geometry with X2(1) = 66.126 and p < 0.05.
+The 3rd solution was a formal mathematical proof for which 80.4% of the sample, before the teaching of Euclidean Geometry accepted it as a mathematical proof, while after the teaching of solution was a formal mathematical proof for which 80.4% of the sample, before the sample that did not accept it as a mathematical proof was only 5.5%.
+There was statistically significant difference in this solution X2(1) = 32.537 and p < 0.05, showing their correct understanding of the concept of proof.